Robin Givens: 2000s–2010s

+2020s

+In 2020, Givens made her directorial debut with the Lifetime mystery thriller film, A Murder to Remember.
+She later directed films Favorite Son (2021) and its sequel, Favorite Son Christmas (2023), A Jenkins Family Christmas (2021) and The Christmas Clapback (2022), all for BET+.
+In 2021, she directed the horror films Haunted Trail and Horror Noire.
+In 2023 she directed the comedy film, The Nana Project.

 In 2021, Givens was cast in season three of Batwoman as Jada Jet, the CEO of Jeturian Industries and Ryan Wilder's biological mother who is based on Jezebel Jet.

 In 2022, Givens appeared in the Lifetime film He's Not Worth Dying For as part of its "Ripped from the Headlines" feature films that was inspired by the feud of Rachel Wade and Sarah Ludemann.
 She portrayed Cher Heinemann, the mother of Grace Heinemann who was based on Ludemann.

+Givens directed the episodes of television series Riverdale, Dynasty, Nancy Drew, So Help Me Todd and Elsbeth.

 Personal life

 Givens began dating boxer Mike Tyson in 1987.
 According to Givens, Tyson was physically abusive before they wed on February 7, 1988.
 Tyson stated that he was "severely traumatized by that relationship."
-Tyson was then estimated to have $50 million; he and Givens did not have a prenuptial agreement.
-During their marriage, Givens bought a $4.3 million mansion in the affluent suburb of Bernardsville, New Jersey with money withdrawn from his brokerage account.
+Tyson was then estimated to be worth $50 million; he and Givens did not have a prenuptial agreement.
+During their marriage, Givens bought a $4.3 million mansion in the affluent suburb of Bernardsville, New Jersey with money withdrawn from Tyson's brokerage account.
 They appeared in a Diet Pepsi commercial together and on the cover of Life magazine.

 After her miscarriage in June 1988, their marriage began to fall apart.
-Tyson claims Givens's pregnancy (and miscarriage) was a ruse only to rush him to the wedding altar, noting that in all the time she was supposedly pregnant Givens never gained a pound.
+Tyson claims Givens' pregnancy and miscarriage were part of a ruse to rush him into marriage, claiming that in all the time she was supposedly pregnant, Givens never gained a pound.
 In a joint interview with Tyson on 20/20 in September 1988, Givens told Barbara Walters that life with him was "torture, pure hell, worse than anything I could possibly imagine," and she went on to describe his volatile temper.
 In October 1988, Givens filed for divorce, citing spousal abuse and was granted a temporary restraining order.
 Her attorney Marvin Mitchelson said, "She loves Michael Tyson, but there is continued violence, and she fears for her safety."
 Tyson sought an annulment, accusing her of stealing millions of dollars and manipulating the public.
 Givens responded by filing a $125 million libel suit for defamation.
 Their divorce was finalized on Valentine's Day in 1989.